PaceKW/A-Mood-Story/README.md

 # A Mood Story

-⏰ Updated on Tue, 02 Apr 2024 22:38:19 GMT
+⏰ Updated on Mon, 20 May 2024 01:11:27 GMT

-💭 Thought: Mungkin membuat catatan harian tentang pengalamanku ngoding.
+💭 Thought: Mencoba bahasa pemrograman baru, semoga menyenangkan!